dbandrews/speed_test/README.md

 ## speed_test

-Batch files, Vbs script and an exported Windows Task Scheduler task for scheduling a speed test in the background.
+Batch file, VbScript and an exported Windows Task Scheduler task for scheduling a speed test in the background.
 Writes to a csv ```log.csv```

 ### Setup